xaviermignot/xaviermignot.github.io/_posts/2024-02-05-terraform-vs-bicep.md

 ---
 title: "Terraform vs Bicep: the differences you should really know"
+description: What really matters if you work with Azure and need to choose between Terraform and Bicep
 tags: [azure, bicep, terraform]
 media_subpath: /assets/img/terraform-vs-bicep
 image:
   path: banner.webp
 date: 2024-02-05 22:40:00
 ---

+> This post has been updated in late October 2024 with the public preview of Bicep extensibility feature {: .prompt-info }

 For a few years now my professional coding time has been dedicated to writing Infrastructure-as-Code and CI/CD pipelines for several customers working with Azure.
 I now have some real-world experience in both Terraform and Bicep and as I have read several posts comparing the two, I want to share my opinion on this.
 If there is one thing to keep from this post it would be this: this is a not a mono or multi cloud issue, you have to think beyond that.
 To elaborate on this, I will focus on two differences that are not talked about enough.